-Start the day with a morning fish followed by a refreshing swim at Ruby Falls.
+Start the day with a morning fish.
 Take a short lunchtime cruise to the impressive silhouette of Raft Point.
 Enjoy a moderate climb to an art gallery with a difference – the well-preserved Raft Point Wandjina paintings.

 Experience the awesome power of the region’s huge tidal range in an exhilarating ride through Horizontal Falls and then climb aboard an air conditioned helicopter (optional) for a view of the falls that very few experience!
 Enjoy a swim at Crocodile Creek and a walk on Silica Beach.
 Wrap up the wonderful adventure with a farewell dinner as the ship sails past Cockatoo and Koolan Islands, Cape Leveque and down the Dampier Peninsula to Broome.